Cardiovascular disease is NOT just a man's disease

 Cardiovascular disease is the number one killer of women over age 25 in the United States, regardless of race or ethnicity.
 The death rate from cardiovascular diseases has decreased among men, but continues to increase in women.

-Unfortunately, only 56 percent of women identify cardiovascular disease as the greatest health problem facing women today.
-Most women think that breast cancer is the leading cause of death in women.
-But, cardiovascular disease is the single leading cause of death for women in America and most developed countries, and claims the lives of more women than all forms of cancer combined.
+Unfortunately, only 1 in 3 women identify cardiovascular disease as the greatest health problem facing women today.
+Most women think that cancer is the leading cause of death in women.
+But, cardiovascular disease is the single leading cause of death for women in America and claims the lives of more women than all forms of cancer combined.

 What causes cardiovascular disease?